A fast algorithm for radiative transport in isotropic media: Implementation issues

-\paragraph{The computational cost.} The mostly computationally expensive step of the FMM algorithm is step (ii) of evaluating~\eqref{EQ:Intgrl Discr2} where we have to evaluate the integral kernel $\cK$ for different $(\bx, \by)$ pairs.
-Each evaluation of the kernel requires the evaluation of a line integral of the total absorption coefficient $\mu$ along the line that connects $\bx$ and $\by$.
-If the integral can be analytically computed, for instance when $\mu$ is constant in which case the integral is simply $\mu|\bx-\by|$, this evaluation is relatively cheap.
-Otherwise, these evaluations have to be done numerically with selected quadrature rules.
+For the computational complexity, the most expensive step is the evaluation of the far-field interaction in~\eqref{EQ: M2L} where we have to evaluate the integral kernel $\cK$ for different Chebyshev point pairs.
+Each evaluation requires the computation of a line integral of the total absorption coefficient $\mu$ along the line that connects the Chebyshev points in far-field.
+When the total absorption coefficient $\mu$ is constant, this evaluation is trivial.
+However, when $\mu$ is not constant, this evaluation is quite expensive.
+In the following, we discuss the computational complexities for two practically important situations.

-In many practical applications, the total absorption coefficient $\mu$ consists of a constant background with localized perturbations.
-In this case, we can think of $\mu$ as a function with the periodic boundary condition.
-We can therefore accelerate the evaluation of the line integrals with the technique of fast Fourier transform (FFT).
-Assume that $\mu$ is sufficiently smooth to allow for the $Q$ term Fourier representation: